Archive for the ‘Technology’ Category

 As successful as the Obama Campaign has been, one of the bigger attacks against the campaign was a video of the Rev. Wright that contained snippets of some of his sermons at the Trinity United Church of Christ.
 Seinfeld’s Michael Richards probably did not think that anyone would be pulling out their cellphone and video recording his racist hate filled speech at a couple of blacks in the audience.
 However, once that went to Youtube and was seen by millions, Richards became faced with a dilemma of his own.

 Not only are social networks able to be formed but those networks can connect individuals with common interests.
 For example, the rise of Open Sourced Software became predominant once people had the ability to communicate freely.
 Where a topic like open source becomes so important is that it allows the users the ability to access the source code and manipulate and or create additions on their own.
-Wordpress (This blog too) for example is open sourced which means that there are hundreds of people working on applications in order for it to work with other applications.
+WordPress (This blog too) for example is open sourced which means that there are hundreds of people working on applications in order for it to work with other applications.
 Where open sourced differs, is that failure is free.
-Like other open sourced software, there is no cost for Wordpress.
-Unlike business when there is a cost for any failure, there would be none for Wordpress as it is run by dedicated users that support the product.
+Like other open sourced software, there is no cost for WordPress.
+Unlike business when there is a cost for any failure, there would be none for WordPress as it is run by dedicated users that support the product.
 This is needed for innovation as we realize that not every idea is going to be successful.
 Industry on the other hand has a harder time dealing with failure.

 Shirkey’s book should have not just interest within the tech circuit but read by anyone in any industry trying to get a grasp of the tools of the 21st Century.